YNAB Review (2026): Is It Worth Paying for a Budget App This Expensive?

 | Annual | ~$9.08 | $109 | Best value | Committed users | 34 days |

-| Student | $0 | $0 (1 year) | Eligibility required | College students | N/A |
+| Student | $0 | $0 (1 year) | Eligibility required | Eligible college students | N/A |

 Minimums & Requirements

-- Minimum to open: None (subscription signup)
+- Minimum to open: None beyond signup

-- Eligibility: Student offer requires proof of enrollment
+- Eligibility: Student offer requires proof of enrollment when available

 Pros and Cons (Honest)